 2019 – Blue Horns, Erti Gallery, Tbilisi, Georgia

-2018 – Polka Dots and Curls, narrative projects, London, UK
+2018 – Polka Dots and Curls, Narrative Projects, London, UK

 2017 – Knights from Pshav-Khevsureti, State Museum of Literature, National Museum, Tbilisi, Georgia

-2013 – Andro Semeiko: Open Studio, PEER, London, UK
+2013 – Andro Semeiko, PEER, London, UK

 2012 – Le Grand Charmer, Phoenix Gallery, Exeter, UK